Ed Stoppard

 Edmund Stoppard (born 16 September 1974) is an English actor.
-He is the son of playwright Tom Stoppard and doctor Miriam, Lady Hogg.
-His credits include The Pianist (2002), Joy Division (2006), Ancient Rome: The Rise and Fall of an Empire (2006), Tchaikovsky (2007), Brideshead Revisited (2008), Britain's Greatest Codebreaker (2011), The Politician's Husband (2013), Cilla (2014), Blackwood (2014), Angelica (2015), Home Fires (2015), The Frankenstein Chronicles (2015–2017), Genius (2017), Knightfall (2017–2019), Brave New World (2020), The Princess (2022), and Golda (2023).

-Life
+He is the son of playwright Tom Stoppard and Miriam Stoppard.

+Early life

 Stoppard was born on 16 September 1974 in London, England, the son of playwright Tom Stoppard and Miriam Stoppard (née Stern), an author and physician.
-Both of his parents are Jewish, but he was raised in a secular household.
+Both of his parents were Jewish, but he was raised in a secular household.
 He attended Caldicott School, and Stowe School, a boarding school in Stowe, Buckinghamshire.
 His parents divorced when he was 18, with his father entering into a long-term relationship with actress Felicity Kendal.
 He read French at the University of Edinburgh, graduating in 1997, and later trained at LAMDA.

-He is married to Amie Stoppard, a niece of Terence Stamp, whom he met working behind the scenes on the film Rogue Trader.
-They have three daughters: Esmé, Maggie, and Evie.

 His first cousin is the former politician Oona King, Baroness King of Bow and his first cousin, once removed, was politician Ted Graham, Baron Graham of Edmonton.